 If that slow zoom toward the book that serves as Kingmaker's opening menu drives you nuts, here's a mod to get you past the animation and right to the options with no messing about.

 While one use for scrolls in Pathfinder is the old fire-and-forget, some spellcasters can also learn spells from them to permanently add to their repertoire.
 A real 'does what it says on the tin' mod, Highlight Learnable Scrolls makes scrolls glow green in your inventory or the shop if your selected spellcaster can learn them.
 There's an option to change the color for colorblind players or anyone who just really hates green.

 The best Pathfinder: Wrath of the Righteous mods

 There are already some Wrath of the Righteous mods worth checking out.
-Inspired by Kingmaker's excellent Bag of Tricks mod, Toy Box lets you edit your stats, change your quest progress (helpful if you hit one that's bugged), disable fog of war, teleport around the global map, ignore class and feat restrictions, and more.
+Inspired by Kingmaker's excellent Bag of Tricks mod, Toy Box (opens in new tab) lets you edit your stats, change your quest progress (helpful if you hit one that's bugged), disable fog of war, teleport around the global map, ignore class and feat restrictions, and more.
 You can even pick a different mythic class each time you level up, starting at level one.
 Meanwhile, Avalonica's Portrait Packs (opens in new tab) have "personally hand-googled" faces for Wrath of the Righteous characters including kitsune and tiefling characters, as does the Adventurers Portrait Pack (opens in new tab).